cliosight/cliosight_templates/json_examples/auto_repair_shop_crm/README.md

 ### Highlights
 1. Updating various tables or notifying through email on events using triggers and jobs.
 2. Complex queries in reports, using variables in queries and configurations.
-3. Online payment integration.
-4. Project portability.
+3. Project portability.
-5. Database backup.
+4. Database backup.

 ### Application Schema
 The auto repair shop CRM template is a modified version of 'Tight the Nut' Garage web application.
 It is similar to the Revenue and Expenses template, but was created as a part of our user research while engaging with local offline businesses.
 We noticed our potential users' preference for mobile apps and conventional CRM software such as Vyapar app, Khatabook and Pagaarbook for billing, accounting, HRM and other purposes.
 Therefore, we decided to create our own application that incorporates certain features from all these different solutions.